Esmorga-Backend/esmorga-backend/README.md

 ## Description
-Backend of Esmorga.An app to manage events.
+Backend of Esmorga.
+An app to manage events.

 ## Installation